 Michelle has put together 8 tips for first-time buyers to take into consideration when they’re navigating the ins and outs of the real estate world:

 3) Find a Realtor®.
 Finding a Realtor® who understands that you are new to house shopping and is willing to help you through the process will make the whole experience easier, less risky, and more productive.
 Ask people you know for recommendations.
-And don’t ever be afraid to ask your Realtor® questions!
+Don’t ever be afraid to ask your Realtor® questions!

 4) Needs vs. wants.
 Make sure you differentiate your NEEDS from your WANTS.
 These can evolve when you start looking, but you need to start somewhere.
-Your Realtor® can help you with this part of the process, too.
+You Realtor® can help you with this part of the process, too.